CrankOne/hdql/README.rst

 In the former case libraries and executable will acquire a ``.dbg`` name suffix to facilitate user applications with switcheable version of the lib.

+Note for practical use: if one would like to build static lib to minimize shared lib dependencies in their project, but still be capable to link the resulting library in shared libs, consider speicfying cmake's ``-DCMAKE_POSITION_INDEPENDENT_CODE=ON``.